 If you are using QuickBill Email:

 1. Email a statement to the patient that includes a link to pay online.

 b.
-Click here to watch a video to learn how to send an eStatement with QuickBill.
+Click here to watch videos to learn how to send an electronic statement with QuickBill Email.

 c.
-When patients receive their eStatement email, they can click the link in the message to pay online.
-Click here to watch a video about receiving online payments from your patients through their eStatement link.
+When patients receive their statement email, they can click the link in the message to pay online.
+Click here to watch a video about receiving online payments from your patients through their statement link.

 If you are using CareCredit: